Schweisweiler: Clubs

 The Fishing Club (Fischerverein) promotes fishing within the community.

 The Exercise Club (Turnverein) holds gymnastic and exercise classes for young children, has separate men's/women's exercise classes.

 The Gun Club (Schützenverein) has a wide variety of sport shooting activities.
 Activities range from air rifle to large caliber shooting on a 50-meter range.

 The Soccer Fan Club (Betzedeivel) supports the region's professional soccer team the 1st Football Club Kaiserslautern (1FCK), better known as the "Red Devils".

 The Volunteer Fire Department Supporters (Freiwillig Feuerwehr Förderverein) brings together supporters of the volunteer fire department, holds fund-raising events, and provides fire fighting protective gear at no cost to volunteer firefighters.

 Religion

 The village has a Catholic church with services held on Sundays and holidays.
-Protestant services are held in the local community hall.

 Theater

 The village has a theater group made mostly up of local people.
 Plays involving current social themes are intertwined with the local dialect to produce region-specific social commentary.
 Performances are held in the village community hall once a year, four times (over two weekends) to sold-out audiences.